-- earnings estimates
+- · earnings estimates

 - rumor of a significant acquisition

 - notice of major litigation

 - unannounced significant drilling results

-"Policy on Trading of Securities," which is a specific policy governing trading in LINN securities by LINN's directors, officers and employees.
+trading in LINN securities by LINN's directors, officers and employees.
 This policy is available on our intranet using the link above.
 If you have any questions, you should consult the legal department.